Lantianzz/Scorecard-Bundle/README.md

 This is an emergency update to fix 2 related bugs that may be triggered in rare cases but are hard to debug for someone who is not familiar with the codes.
 Thanks to @ zeyunH for bring one of the bugs to me.

 - feature_discretization:
-  - [Fix] Add parameter `force_inf` to `scorecardbundle/utils/func_numpy.py/_assign_interval_base(), assign_interval_unique(), assign_interval_str()`
-    - This parameter controls Whether to force the largest interval's right boundary to be positive infinity.
+  - [Fix] Add parameter `force_inf` to `scorecardbundle/utils/func_numpy.py/_assign_interval_base()` and related codes.
+This parameter controls Whether to force the largest interval's right boundary to be positive infinity.
 Default is True.
+    - Bug description:
-    - In the case when an upper boundary is not smaller then the maximum value, the largest interval output will be (xxx, upper].
-In tasks like fitting ChiMerge where the output intervals are supposed to cover the entire value space (-inf ~ inf), this parameter `force_inf` should be set to True so that the largest interval will be overwritten from (xxx, upper] to (xxx, inf].
-In other words, the previous upper boundary value is abandoned.
+      - In the case when the largest boundary value `b_max`passed is larger than or equal to the maximum feature value, the largest interval output will be (xxx, b_max].
+In tasks like fitting ChiMerge where the output intervals are supposed to cover the entire value space (-inf ~ inf), this parameter `force_inf` should be set to True so that the largest interval will be overwritten from (xxx, b_max] to (xxx, inf].
+In other words, the previous largest boundary value is abandoned.
-    - However when merely applying given boundaries, the output intervals should be exactly where the values belong according to the given boundaries and does not have to cover the entire value space.
-Users may only pass in a few values to transform into intervals, forcing the largest interval to have inf may generate intervals that did not exist.
+      - In the old version of codes the adjustment stated above was applied in all tasks.
+However,  when merely applying the given boundaries, the output intervals should be exactly where the values belong according to the given boundaries and does not have to cover the entire value space.
+In this case forcing the largest interval to have inf may generate intervals that did not exist.
+For example, the passed boundary values are 0, 10, 20, 30, while the largest feature value is only 20.
+The old version would change the largest interval from (10, 20] to (10, inf]
-    - Therefore, set `force_inf=True` when fitting ChiMerge; Set `force_inf=False` when calling ChiMerge transform or Scorecard predict.
+    - Solution in V1.2.1: Set `force_inf=True` in tasks like fitting ChiMerge where we want the output intervals to cover the entire value space; Set `force_inf=False` when in tasks like ChiMerge transform and Scorecard predict where we only need to transform feature values into intervals based on the given boundaries.
-  - [Fix] When generating intervals with `_assign_interval_base` in ChiMerge `fit()`,  the largest interval will be overwritten from (xxx, upper] to (xxx, inf] to cover the entire value range.
-However, previously the codes only perform this when the upper boundary (one of the given thresholds) is equal to the maximum value of the data, while in practive the upper boundary may be larger due to rounding (e.g. the max value is 3.14159 and the threshold happend to choose this value and rounded up to 3.1316 due to the `decimal` parameter of ChiMerge).
+  - [Fix] When generating intervals with `_assign_interval_base` in ChiMerge `fit()`,  the largest interval will be overwritten from (xxx, b_max] to (xxx, inf] to cover the entire value range.
+However, previously the codes only perform this adjustment when the largest boundary value is equal to the maximum value of the data, while in practive the largest boundary may be larger due to rounding (e.g. the max value is 3.14159 and the threshold happend to choose this value and rounded up to 3.1316 due to the `decimal` parameter of ChiMerge).
 From V1.2.1, the condition has been changed to `>=`
 - model_training.LogisticRegressionScoreCard:
-  - [Fix] Set `force_inf=False` in function `assign_interval_str` when calling Scorecard predict();
+  - [Fix] Set `force_inf=False` in function `assign_interval_str` when calling Scorecard predict().
+This is to avoid getting KeyError because the maximum interval adjustment mentioned above generates an interval that does not exist in the Scorecard rules.
   - [Add] Add a sanity check against the Scorecard rules on the `X_beforeWOE` parameter of `LogisticRegressionScoreCard.predict()` .
 In the case when the Scorecard rules have features which are not in the passed features data, or the passed features data has features which are not in the Scorecard rules, an exception will be raised.

 #### V1.2.0